Keep in mind these lessons

 As part of your plan development, get the safety and emergency gear needed for your response teams.
-This includes items such as fire extinguishers, first aid kits, AED defibrillators, protective clothing, gloves, fluorescent bibs, flashlights, water, whistles, stretchers, stair chairs, communication devices (two-way radios, cell phones, etc.), bull horns, etc.
+This includes items such as fire extinguishers, first aid kits, AED defibrillators, protective clothing, masks, gloves, fluorescent bibs, flashlights, water, whistles, stretchers, stair chairs, communication devices (two-way radios, cell phones, etc.), bull horns, etc.

 Be Responsible For Your Safety

-Remember that ultimately we are all responsible for own safety.
+Remember that ultimately we are all responsible for our own safety.
 Train your staff to recognize this.
 Teach them that no one else can think for them or plan for them and nobody else can save them when they fail to be prepared.
 Show them how to take responsibility for their own actions and be prepared to deal with problems that may occur.

 Remember the Lessons

-So there you have it, some basic life lessons that really do apply to business continuity planning.
+So there you have it: some basic life lessons that really do apply to Business Continuity planning.
 Only makes sense – doesn’t it?
-The lessons that apply to our day to day life are the ones that ensure a successful response to a disaster.
+The lessons that apply to our day-to-day life are the ones that ensure a successful response to a disaster.